CoderLadFahim/PDFeditor/README.md

 <!-- - Use custom hooks !! -->
 <!-- - User should be able to zoom in and out anywhere in the document -->
     - Children insertion should be drag and drop
+    - Ctrl hold should change when cursor when inside the canvas